Abu Ubayda ibn al-Jarrah: Siege of Jerusalem

 With the Byzantine army shattered and routed, the Muslims quickly recaptured the territory that they conquered prior to Yarmouk.
 Abu Ubayda held a meeting with his high command, including Khalid, to decide on future conquests.
 They decided to conquer Jerusalem.
 The Siege of Jerusalem lasted four months after which the city agreed to surrender, but only to caliph Umar in person.
-'Amr ibn al-'As suggested that Khalid should be sent as caliph, because of his very strong resemblance to Umar.
-Khalid was recognized and eventually, Umar came and the Jerusalem surrendered on April 637.
-After Jerusalem, the Muslim armies broke up once again.
+'Amr ibn al-'As suggested that Khalid should be sent as if he was the caliph, because of his very strong resemblance to Umar.
+However, Khalid was recognized.
+So the surrender of Jerusalem was delayed until Umar arrived with Jerusalem formally surrendering on April 637.
+After capture of Jerusalem, the Muslim armies separated once again.
 Yazid's corps went to Damascus and captured Beirut.
 Amr and Shurahbil's corps went on to conquer the rest of Palestine, while Abu Ubayda and Khalid, at the head of a 17,000 strong army moved north to conquer whole of the northern Syria.

 Abu Ubayda sent the commanders 'Amr ibn al-'As, Yazid ibn Abi Sufyan, and Shurahbil ibn Hassana back to their areas to reconquer them.
 Most of the areas submitted without a fight.
-Abu Ubayda himself, along with Khalid, moved to northern Syria once again to conquer them with a 17,000 strong army.
+Abu Ubayda, along with Khalid, moved to northern Syria to reconquer that area with a 17,000 strong army.
 Khalid along with his cavalry was sent to Hazir and Abu Ubayda moved to Chalcis.

 Conquest of northern Syria

-With Emesa already in hand, Abu Ubayda and Khalid moved towards Chalcis, which was strategically the most significant Byzantine fort.